 South Carolina | SC Picture Project | Berkeley County Photos | St. Thomas & St. Denis Church

 Built in 1819, the St. Thomas & St. Denis Church – also called White Church or Brick Church – still stands on the banks of the Wando River near Cainhoy in Berkeley County.
 It replaced an older church which was built on the site about 1708, but which burned in a forest fire in the spring of 1815.

 French Protestants came to this area in the late 1600s, having fled France as refugees upon the revocation of the Edict of Nantes.
 A variety of causes led them to merge with the Anglican church after just 20 years, including both assimilation and poverty.
 That said, the Huguenots were able to retain many of their own religious traditions and initially continued to conduct services in their native tongue.

 Nevertheless, the transition to Episcopacy was not easy, and the residents of this area (then known as Orange Quarter or French Quarter) left the Anglican church in 1716 and again in the 1720s.
 At this time they worshiped in a small wooden church to the north of St. Thomas, which had previously been the parish church of St. Denis.
-They attempted to join the Huguenot church in Charleston but were rejected because they had accepted Anglican terms and were considered inferior.
+They attempted to join the Huguenot church in Charleston but were rejected because they had previously accepted Anglican terms.
 As a result, the Dissenters had no choice but to return to the Episcopal church.